OpenTechSchool/html-css-beginners/core/structure.md

 {% endhighlight %}

 Heading elements are straightforward to understand.
-They start from h1 with the biggest font going to h6 with the smallest font.
+They start from h1 with the biggest font and importance, going to h6 with the smallest font.

 ******